Sarah Champion: 4th term (2019–2024)

 At the 2019 general election Champion was again re-elected, with a decreased vote share of 41.3% and a decreased majority of 3,121.

 In 2019, the APPG for Safeguarding in Faith Settings identified a loophole in the Sexual Offences Act that left 16 and 17-year-olds vulnerable to sexual abuse by adults, such as faith leaders, who hold a position of authority over them.
 Champion led a campaign in response, alongside Baroness Grey-Thompson and Tracey Crouch MP, both of whom exposed the same issue with regards to sports coaches.
 This resulted in the Government extending the Positions of Trust definition to include faith leaders and sports coaches as part of the Police, Crime Sentencing and Courts Bill.

 In January 2020, Champion stood successfully to be the Chair of International Development Committee.
-She have served in that position since.
+She has served in that position since.

 As one of 17 MPs to sit on Bill Committee for the Police, Crime, Sentencing and Courts Bill Champion called on the Government to implement a range of measures to prevent sexual abuse.
 This included calling for new measures to prevent Registered Sex Offenders from changing their name to evade detection, something the Government committed to taking forward.

 5th term (2024–present)

 Champion was again re-elected at the 2024 general election, with an increased vote share of 45.1% and an increased majority of 5,490.

 In September 2024, she was re-elected as Chair of the International Development Select Committee.
 Champion became a lead voice in responding to the Government's cuts to aid, from 0.5% of GNI to 0.3%, arguing that "cutting the aid budget to fund defence spending is a false economy that will only make the world less safe".

 Champion also successfully campaigned to amend the Great British Energy Bill, to ensure it included provisions to prevent forced labour in the lower tiers of renewable supply chains.

 Champion continued prior campaigns on child abuse, tabling several amendments to the Crime and Policing Bill, to strengthen measures around Registered Sex Offenders, Mandatory Reporting and Child Criminal Exploitation (CCE).
 This resulted in the Government committing to a statutory definition on CCE.

 In January 2025, Champion called for a National Inquiry into Grooming Gangs.

 Champion voted in favour of the Terminally Ill Adults (End of Life) Bill, which proposed to legalise assisted dying.

 A keen ocean and conservation campaigner, Champion successfully campaigned the Government to ratify the Global Ocean Treaty through the introduction of the Biodiversity Beyond National Jurisdiction Bill.

+In 2026, Sarah became a member of the Great British Energy Ethical Supply Chains Advisory Group.